tingwai/logitech-g600-linux/README.md

 When doing initial configuration through Logitech Gaming Software, the G-shift + G9 ...
 G20 keys should be changed from their default bindings Ctrl+1, Ctrl+2, etc, to something like A, B, etc. Not doing so caused all keys with a Ctrl+num binding to emit the same signature thus unable to assign them different bindings.

-Run `xdotool search --class <program_name>` to find the name of a program to add to `CUSTOM_BINDINGS`.
+To find the name of a program to add to `CUSTOM_BINDINGS` run 1) `xprop WM_CLASS`, 2) click program, 3) use the first value from output as key in `CUSTOM_BINDINGS`.

-Depending when your G600 mouse was purchased, your mouse scancodes may be different from my config.
+Depending on when your G600 mouse was purchased, your mouse scancodes may be different from my config.
 Run `./g600` and press around your mouse buttons to see its scancodes.
-Change the scancode in `kCommands` if needed, then recompile `g600.cpp`.
+Change the scancode in `downCommands`, `upCommands` if needed, then recompile `g600.c`.